rashadrussell/PearlEdit/README.md

 PearlEdit
 ===============

-PearlEdit is a live WYSIWYG layout generator that allows for in browser customization and guranteeing responsiveness.
+PearlEdit is a live WYSIWYG layout generator that allows for in browser customization and guaranteeing responsiveness.

 Use Chrome(recommended) or FireFox for best suppport.